Hochopepper/SwordToShield/Gamemaster_Resources/Lore.md

 ### Helios - Greater
 Helios is the god of the sun and light.
-He is also occasionally worshipped as a love deity due to his constant pursuit of luno, the god of the moon.
+He is also occasionally worshipped as a war deity due to his constant conflict with luno, the god of the moon.
 His holy symbol is the sun.
 He is the child of Eos and An'Ire.

 ### Luno - Greater
-Luno is the god of the moon and peace and love.
-He is engaged in a constat pursuit of the sun god helios where neither one of them realize they could stop and turn around to meet the other.
+Luno is the god of the moon and peace.
+He is engaged in a constant conflict with the sun god helios, constalty bickering with him whether the world should be shrouded in night or day.
 He is the child of An'Ire and Astraía.
+His holy symbol is

 ### Themius - Greater
 Themius is the god of justice and law.
 He was created from the tears An'Ire